 Managing Autism Meltdowns, Tantrums and Aggression

 To someone on the outside, a child with autism having a meltdown might appear like a child having a temper tantrum, but the circumstances and reasons are more complex than what meets the eye.
-Those who have cared for a child with autism will know that autism meltdowns need to be handled differently and with intimate knowledge of the child’s personality.
+Those who have cared for a child with ASD will know that they need to be handled differently and with intimate knowledge of the child’s personality.

 What is an autism meltdown?

 A meltdown is defined as an intense reaction to sensory overwhelm.
-Autism meltdowns, in particular, can be more emotional and last longer than usual.
+In particular they can be more emotional and last longer than usual.
 When a child with autism is overwhelmed, he/she knows no other way to express it other than with a meltdown.
 This might involve verbal outbursts (screaming, crying, etc.) or physical reactions (kicking, biting, hitting, etc.).

 Although they may look similar, autism meltdowns are different from temper tantrums.
 A temper tantrum is usually a child’s way of getting what he/she wants.
-An autism meltdown, however, has no purpose and is beyond a child’s control.
+A meltdown, however, has no purpose and is beyond a child’s control.

-To be more specific, a temper tantrum happens when:
+To be more specific, a temper tantrum happens when a child is:

-- A child is frustrated with not getting what he/she wants
+- Frustrated with not getting what he/she wants

-- A child is not able to do what he/she wants
+- Not able to do what he/she wants

-- A child is not able to properly communicate what he/she wants
+- Not able to properly communicate what he/she wants

 A child might stop a tantrum after the following responses: